jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 Multiple symbols in a diagram can represent the same object.
 In that aspect, a containment diagram does not explicitly express a single place where the object really is.
 It does not display where the *object* is, just where the object *references* are.
 Only one of the symbols should be considered the object itself, and the other symbols mere references.

 To determine the containment position of the actual object, you have to ask yourself: what would the *real* containment level of the object be?
-You will have to go upward in the containment hierarchy, until you find the level at which all the references are contained inside a single symbol.
+You might have to go upward in the containment hierarchy, until you find the level at which all the references are contained inside a single symbol.
 That is the actual containment level of the object:

 ![](images/3.%20Automatic%20Containment.005.png)